ClydeFrog04/portfolio-monorepo/README.md

 - Build command is `pnpm run build`
 - Output directory is `packages/portfolio/dist` *note that we probably could add a cp to the build command that creates a dist dir at the project root but i wasn't feeling like experimenting at the time of writing :]
 - Install command(if applicable, netlify will detect a pnpm-lock.yaml and use pnpm by default, other services may not do this, did not test with vercel) `pnpm install`

+### Miscellaneous Notes
+- In order for refresh to work in production on different routes, a `_redirects` file must exist in the dist folder with an entry of `/*  /index.html  200`